|Oracle® Database Concepts

 Figure 15-1 shows a system global area (SGA) and background processes using dedicated server connections.
 For each user connection, a client process runs the application.
 This client process that is different from the dedicated server process that runs the database code.
 Each client process is associated with its own server process, which has its own program global area (PGA).

 Multiprocess Oracle Database (also called multiuser Oracle Database) uses several processes to run different parts of the Oracle Database code and additional Oracle processes for the users—either one process for each connected user or one or more processes shared by multiple users.
 Most databases are multiuser because a primary advantage of a database is managing data needed by multiple users simultaneously.

 Each process in a database instance performs a specific job.
 By dividing the work of the database and applications into several processes, multiple users and applications can connect to an instance simultaneously while the system gives good performance.

-In previous releases, Oracle processes did not run as threads on UNIX and Linux systems.
+In releases earlier than Oracle Database 12c, Oracle processes did not run as threads on UNIX and Linux systems.
 Starting in Oracle Database 12c, the multithreaded Oracle Database model enables Oracle processes to execute as operating system threads in separate address spaces.
 When Oracle Database 12c is installed, the database runs in process mode.
 You must set a parameter to run the database in threaded mode.
-In threaded mode, some background processes on UNIX and Linux run as processes (processes containing one thread), whereas the remaining Oracle processes run as threads within processes.
+In threaded mode, some background processes on UNIX and Linux run as processes (with each process containing one thread), whereas the remaining Oracle processes run as threads within processes.